BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 {"statusCode": 200, "body": "\"Invalid event parameter!\""}
 ```

 The parameter can be brute forced, Param Miner style.
-My script takes a hardcoded wordlist and only prints the output if it doesn't contain the "Invalid event parameter!" string
+My script takes a wordlist (hardcoded) and only prints the output if it doesn't contain the "Invalid event parameter!" string
 ```
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ python3 try.py